-FirstService Residential is the North American leader in residential property management with an estimated 5% market share.
+FirstService Residential is the North American leader in residential property management with an estimated 6% market share.
 We operate in a highly fragmented market, with an estimated 8,000 local and regional management companies across North America.
 Only a relatively small number of our competitors are able to deliver the expertise and investment capital to compete broadly on a professional platform.
-Our primary competitors are smaller independent regional players, with only one other company having a North American presence.
+Our primary competitors are smaller independent regional players.
 Our competitive position varies across geographies, property types, and services provided.

-The essential property services industry in which FirstService Brands participates is highly fragmented and consists predominantly of small "mom & pop" businesses.
+The essential property services industry in which FirstService Brands participates is highly fragmented and consists predominantly of small "mom & pop" businesses and, for restoration, emergency response and related services, a few national restoration companies.
 Each of our service lines within FirstService Brands has professionalized its business category, and has a leading position within each market served.
 FirstService Brands competes primarily with local, regional and family-owned and operated enterprises or franchise businesses.
-There are several diversified property services franchise competitors including ServiceMaster, The Dwyer Group and Clockwork Services, which offer a variety of franchise service models for residential and commercial customers.
-Other facility and property services franchisors such as Jani-King, Jan-Pro, Roto-Rooter, Rooter-Man, and Servpro are single-concept franchise models, many of which are focused on cleaning services, and do not compete directly with FirstService Brands.